-When targeting making use of Grains or Pillar data that depend on the device characteristics (such as interfaces, IP addresses, OS version, platform details, and so on), or other properties retrieved from other systems, such as APIs, databases, etc., you may want to look at -invasive-targeting or -preload-targeting options.
+When targeting making use of Grains or Pillar data that depend on the device characteristics (such as interfaces, IP addresses, OS version, platform details, and so on), or other properties retrieved from other systems, such as APIs, databases, etc., salt-sproxy needs cached data which is obtained only after the (first) execution is complete.
+To do so, you have a number of options: once salt-sproxy is installed and configured, you can run salt-sproxy '' test.ping or similar to execute across all the devices and cache their data.